weaveworks/weave-gitops-private/docs/rfcs/0006-pipelines-level-triggered/README.md

 **What about if the first environment is following a branch, and there are lots of merges, will it just restart the pipeline all the time?**

 TODO address this.

-### Manual approval

-At present, the Promotion type includes a field ".Manual" which indicates that a promotion may not proceed until a webhook in invoked.
-This is a state machine:

- - when a promotion notification is received: if manual approval is not required, the promotion is triggered, else a marker with the expected revision is put in `.Status.Environments[env]`;
- - if an approval webhook is invoked and the marker matches, a promotion is triggered.

-An HTTP endpoint accepts POST requests, and extract the pipeline namespace, name, environment, and revision from the path.
-The handler checks a signature in the header of the request, against a secret given in the Promotion value.
-So, to set this up, you create a secret with a shared key, and make that key available to any process that needs to do an approval.

-TODO: determine whether this machinery can also work with the proposed machinery.